 - Derive in-depth insights and lessons learnt from current long-haul transport missions in the EU and Associated Countries along major road arteries (e. g. the Trans-European Transport Network (TEN-T) corridors and nodes) towards overcoming the limitations determined by vehicle range and TCO and propose cost-effective HD BEV based logistics and operational models, building on modular vehicles set up and sound charging strategies.
-These models should include use cases across the EU and Associated Countries focused on long-haul transport missions and be based on existing, real operations data; - Test and validate in real demonstrations new logistic operational concepts and models allowing a scalable deployment of HD-BEV in long haul transport missions optimising the different variabilities of a shipment (range, charging time, various European regions, drivers required break/rest times etc.).
+These models should include use cases across the EU and Associated Countries focused on long-haul transport missions and be based on existing, real operations data; - Test and validate in real demonstrations new logistic operational concepts and models allowing a scalable deployment of HD-BEV in long haul transport missions optimising the different variabilities of a shipment (range, charging time, various European regions, drivers required break/rest times etc.). - Develop and test associated digital tools for effective, robust integration in the overall logistics operations and fleets, and facilitating interoperable cross-border services.
+These associated digital tools where relevant also developed as digital twins are to enable and support efficient optimisation of the concepts, models, solutions and operations; - Real-life demonstrations should be based on existing fleets of operators (e.g. haulers, shippers, freight forwarders) with different categories of vehicles and missions.
+Demonstration should at least include 8 different types of long-haul missions in different climatic conditions, including cross-border missions, and involve several logistic companies and/or logistic users;

-- Develop and test associated digital tools for effective, robust integration in the overall logistics operations and fleets, and facilitating interoperable cross-border services also developing where relevant digital twins to optimise concepts, models, solutions and operations; - Real-life demonstrations should be based on existing fleets of operators (e.g. haulers, shippers, freight forwarders) with different categories of vehicles and missions.
-Demonstration should at least include 8 different types of long-haul missions in different climatic conditions, including cross-border missions, and involve several logistic companies and/or logistic users; - Develop scenarios for optimum balance of vehicles' performance and configuration, charging strategies and solutions.
-The scenarios will include information on the distance dependency as a function of vehicle combinations, location and capacity of charging stations and payload demands; - The demonstrated concepts, models and tools should allow strategies for firm upscaling of HD-BEV implementation, taking account the logistics operational models, the performance of complete vehicle combinations also considering the effects of on-board batteries on the ageing and energy recuperation;
+- Develop scenarios for optimum balance of vehicles' performance and configuration, charging strategies and solutions.
+The scenarios will include information on the distance dependency as a function of vehicle combinations, location and capacity of charging stations and payload demands; - The demonstrated concepts, models and tools should allow strategies for firm upscaling of HD-BEV implementation, taking into account the logistics operational models, the performance of complete vehicle combinations also considering the effects of on-board batteries on the ageing and energy recuperation;

-The project(s) should take account Open Science, its practices and learning, and the project's results will be enacted in line with FAIR principles for data174.
+The project(s) should take account Open Science, its practices and learning, and the project's results will be enacted in line with FAIR principles for data.